This site requires JavaScript, please enable it in your browser!

 By kiarocks, with 8 replies.

-Last reply by mik, almost 13 years ago:
+Last reply by mik, about 13 years ago:

 To answer your first question: You could use turnTowards and then turn(90).
 You would always move at a tangent...